Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Related Works

 \subsection{Online Continual Learning}

-Within the domain of continual learning, the OCL task aims to acquire knowledge of new tasks from a data stream, with each sample being observed only once.
-A prominent solution to this task is provided by Experience Replay (ER) methods, as suggested by Hayes et al. \cite{hayes2019ER}.
-It employ a strategy of storing samples from preceding tasks, and then randomly selecting a subset of these samples.
-This subset is then merged with new samples during the training of subsequent tasks.
+The OCL task aims to acquire knowledge of new tasks from a data stream, with each sample being observed only once.
+A prominent solution to this task is provided by ER \cite{hayes2019ER}.
+It employs a strategy of storing samples from previous tasks and then randomly selects a subset of these samples as exemplars merged with new samples during the training of subsequent tasks.
 To select valuable samples from the memory, memory retrieval strategies such as the MIR \cite{aljundi2019MIR} and the ASER \cite{shim2021aser} are utilized.
-The SCR \cite{SCR_2021_CVPR} strongly promotes the idea of gathering samples from the same category closely together in the embedding space, while simultaneously distancing samples from dissimilar categories during replay-based training.
-The PCR \cite{PCR_2023_CVPR} couples the proxy-based and contrastive-based replay manners, and replace the contrastive samples of anchors with corresponding proxies in the contrastive-based way.
-Imbalanced data in the transportation field will exacerbate the problem of catastrophic forgetting in existing exemplar-free online learning methods.
+The SCR \cite{SCR_2021_CVPR} gathers samples from the same category closely together in the embedding space, while simultaneously distancing samples from dissimilar categories during replay-based training.
+The PCR \cite{PCR_2023_CVPR} couples the proxy-based and contrastive-based replay manners, and replaces the contrastive samples of anchors with corresponding proxies. \citet{OHO_Liu_AAAI2023} formulate the hyper-parameter optimization as an online Markov Decision Process.
+Imbalanced data in the transportation will exacerbate the problem of catastrophic forgetting in existing exemplar-free OCL methods.